Types of Trading in the Stock Market

 7. Fundamental trading

-Fundamental trading relies on analyzing a company's financial health, performance, and economic factors to determine a stock's intrinsic value.
+Fundamental trading relies on analysing a company's financial health, performance, and economic factors to determine a stock's intrinsic value.
 Traders using this approach buy or sell based on the underlying fundamentals of the company.

 8. Delivery trading